 The mobility of U.S. society is, perhaps, the most significant influence on relationships in the United States.
 People frequently do not reside in the same communities for their entire lives.
 Many large corporations require their employees to move often if they want to advance in the company.
-This mobility influence how people interact and form friendships.
+This mobility influences how people interact and form friendships.

 Americans tend to be very friendly on a casual basis and open to meeting many new individuals, but these interactions do not always result in close, lasting relationships.
 It is typical for Americans to develop friendly relations with others in the classroom, at the gym, where they live, and where they work.
 An individual may have a friend to study with, another to play tennis with, and still another as a movie companion.
 These relationships often do not carry over into other aspects of their lives.

-A common habit of casually friendly American is the tendency to say things like “Let’s get together sometimes” or “Let’s do lunch” and then not follow through with a specific invitation.
+A common habit of casually friendly American is the tendency to say things like “Let’s get together sometime” or “Let’s do lunch” and then not follow through with a specific invitation.
 This casual, informal style is sometimes seen as superficial by others and can be frustrating to a new international student.
 It is perfectly appropriate to make a call and suggest a meeting time.

 Certainly the potential for close friendship exists.
 College and university campuses have many student organizations and clubs and offer many activities in which students can participate and have the opportunity to meet people with similar interest.
 In academic settings, graduate students may form close relationships with other students in their academic departments.
 Similar opportunities exist for undergraduates for joining study groups and through smaller size classes.